sanjaybisht899/obsidian/Questions.md

+why is string mutable?

+requires_new & nested difference

  Spying
  Stubbing

 parallelstream

+pass by value vs pass by reference

+---

+public class A {
+    public static void main(String[] args)
+    {
+        System.out.println('j' + 'a' + 'v' + 'a');
+    }
+}

+Apublic class A {
+    public static void main(String[] args)
+    {
+        if (true)
+            break;
+    }
+}

+---

+There is a table Person.

+Gender is column male or female

+single query to make male as female and female as male

+UPDATE Person SET GENDER = CASE
+WHEN GENDER = 'male' THEN 'female'
+WHEN GENDER = 'female' THEN 'male'

+---

+Caching Hashcode for Performance in strings

 class MyThread extends Thread { @Override public void run() { System.out.println("Child thread is running..."); } } can we use any other run() return type?